Aeshah20/Google-Analytics-/README.md

-# Baachalorios in Management Information System
+# Baclorios in Management Information System
-Instructor: Dr.Mohammed Shuib Mir
+Instructor: Pro.Mohammed Shuib Mir

 # Introduction
 This repo contains all my work for this Subject.
-All the Tasks, screenshots to Google Analytics Platform, and images are taken unless specified
+All the Tasks, screenshots to Google Analytics Platform, and images are taken unless specified, Answer all Questions.

 # What is Google Analytics?!